adaptris/interlok-docs-legacy/pages/ui/ui-alerts.md

 ## Getting Started ##

-To access the Alert Management page, you use the header navigation button.
+You can access the Alert Admiin page by clicking on the down arrow next to your user name and on the Alert Admin item.

  ![Navigate to admin](./images/ui-user-guide/alert1-navigate.png)